Legal Ownership Of Your Brand Name

 2. Send the infringers a takedown note

-When you send a takedown note to the infringing party, you need to let them know through your lawyer, that you own the brand name by the law and they should remove all the infringing marks from their products, servers, etc.
+When you send a takedown notice to the infringing party, you need to let them know through your lawyer.
+You can claim that you own the brand name by the law, and inform them to remove all the infringing marks from their products or servers.

 3. Include intellectual property clauses when drafting your contract.